DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/padding/padding.md

 ---
 ---
 ##### shortDescription
 Generates space around the text of the cell inside the DataGrid.
-Uses the measure units which are specified in the constructor for the [jsPDFDocument](/api-reference/50%20Common/Object%20Structures/PdfExportDataGridProps/jsPDFDocument.md '/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/#jsPDFDocument') object.
+Uses the measure units which are specified in the constructor of the [jsPDFDocument](/api-reference/50%20Common/Object%20Structures/PdfExportDataGridProps/jsPDFDocument.md '/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/#jsPDFDocument') object.

 ---
 <!-- Description goes here -->